GCTC-NTGC/gc-digital-talent/documentation/linux-setup.md

 ### Node.js

-We use Node.js to develop the frontend part of the app.
+We use [Node.js](https://nodejs.org/en) to develop the frontend part of the app.
 You can install it using [nvm](https://github.com/nvm-sh/nvm).

-Install it from GitHub:
+Install nvm from GitHub.

 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.0/install.sh | bash